Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-Cats can catch colds, like feline upper respiratory infections, just like we can.
+Cats can catch colds, referred to as feline upper respiratory infections, just like we can.
 They can spread their cold to other felines too.
-Fortunately for us cat owners, we’re immune to cat colds, which makes us excellent choices for nursing our ailing kitties back to full health.
+Fortunately for us cat owners, we’re usually immune to cat colds, as most of these pathogens are species specific, which makes us excellent choices for nursing our ailing kitties back to full health.

 Outdoor exploration or recent visits to a cattery are both ways for your cat to catch colds from other felines.

-Help your cat stay warm and comfortable by setting up a humidifier and extra blankets.
-Also, remember to keep an eye on how long your cat’s symptoms last, along with their severity.
-While most cat colds pass in a few days, some can lead to serious infections and require veterinary treatment.
+Help your cat stay warm and comfortable by setting up a humidifier and tempting them with some tasty and warm wet food.
+Also, remember to keep an eye on how long your cat’s signs last, along with their severity.
+While most cat colds pass in a few days, some can lead to serious complications and require veterinary treatment.
+Never give your cat any human cold medicines, as these are often toxic to cats, and some ingredients may even cause fatal outcomes.
+If your cat is refusing food, not wanting to move, having nasal discharge, or struggling to breathe properly, they need to see a vet urgently.

 See also: